isomerpages/nrf-gyss/index.md

         around the world to discuss how research could address major global challenges.
   - infopic:
+      title: Transcending Borders
+      id: infopic
+      image: /images/GYSS 2025/GYSS_2025_socmed_banners_04.png
+      alt: Image alt text
+      description: Every year, the Summit is full of unique opportunities to get inspired, gain new insights, and connect with like-minded peers from around the world.
+      subtitle: "#fusioninsession"
+      url: /about/about-the-gyss/
+      button: read more
+  - infopic:
       title: Excite, Engage, Enable
       subtitle: the gyss 2025
       id: infopic